Adaptive Multi-task Learning for Multi-sector Portfolio Optimization: Asymptotic Theory

-\end{theorem} Theorem \ref{theorem sigma r} shows that $\hat{\Sigma}_r^{(m)}$ is asymptotically invertible, which ensures the existence of the estimated minimum variance portfolio, as it depends on the inverse of the covariance matrix (precision matrix).
-For the precision covariance matrix estimation of asset returns, Theorem \ref{theorem sigma r} demonstrates that its convergence order is the same as that of the error component under the spectral norm in Theorem \ref{theorem error cov}.
-This result indicates that the estimation accuracy of the precision matrix $\hat{\Omega}_e^{(m)}$ plays an important role in minimum variance portfolio.
+Theorem \ref{theorem sigma r} establishes the convergence rate of the inverse of the estimated covariance matrix to its population counterpart in each sector under the spectral norm, which plays a key role in deriving the convergence results for portfolio risk and Sharpe ratio estimations.
+Combine with Theorem \ref{theorem error cov}, it is clear that the convergence rate of the inverse of return covariance estimation is the same as that of the error covariance matrix estimation, which indicates that the estimation accuracy of $\hat{\Sigma}_e^{(m)}$ plays an important role in minimum variance portfolio allocation.